-The first time I saw Kent Beck speak he was going on and on about an itchy goat.
+Kent was going on and on about an itchy goat.
 I had no idea who he was or why he was talking about this goat or why he was scratching it on the back.
-But he said something that struck me and keeps coming back.
+It was weird and confusing.
+Even Eric Ries looked a bit baffled standing on the sidelines.
+But it was brilliant.
+Kent said something that stuck with me.

 The Build Measure Learn loop is backwards.

 But let’s start with some background.
 (If you’re already very familiar with lean startup, you can skip the background.)

 The Build-Measure-Learn (BML) loop is the most fundamental concept of the Lean Startup.
 It represents the basic process of rapid iteration based on direct consumer feedback on functional products.
 This rapid iteration validates or invalidates basic assumptions about the market need and whether the product satisfied that need.

 The basic concept is similar to a number of loops found in other domains such as:

 - Observe-Orient-Decide-Act (OODA) used in the US Air Force

 - Plan-Do-Check-Act (PDCA) in Quality Control

 The BML loop isn’t really anything new.
 Every two year old is familiar with “If at first you don’t succeed, try, try again.”